sidequestfun/sidequestfun.github.io/README.md

 - 🏷️ **Filters** – choose between *All*, *Indoor*, *Outdoor*, or *Social* quests
 - 🔥 **Difficulty levels** – Easy, Medium, Epic – filter by difficulty in the settings
 - 💾 **Save & complete** – bookmark quests you like, mark them as done, and watch your streak grow
-- 📊 **Progress tracking** – see how many quests you’ve completed per category, your current streak, and overall completion percentage
+- 📊 **Progress tracking** – see how many quests you’ve completed per category & your current streak
 - ➕ **Custom quests** – add your own challenges, share them as a link, or export/import them as JSON files
 - 🌙 **Dark mode** – toggle between light and dark themes
 - 🔊 **Sound effects** – optional audio feedback when generating or completing a quest